vih/intranet.vih.dk/README.markdown

 Install database schema
 --

-The database schema can be found in the sql-directory of vih.dk.
+The database schema can be found in the sql-directory of [github.com/vih/vih.dk](http://github.com/vih/vih.dk).
 Just run them in phpmyadmin or from the command line.